Is My Child at Risk for Autism? Early Signs & Risk Factors Explained

 Environmental influences before & during pregnancy

-Genes play a major role in autism, but research shows that certain environmental factors during pregnancy may also influence how autism develops.
+Genes play a major role in autism, but certain environmental factors during pregnancy may also influence how autism develops.
 These factors don’t cause autism on their own.
 Instead, they may interact with genetic risk in ways that shape early brain development.
 This helps explain why autism can look different from child to child.

 Studies have found associations between autism and: